 The Duderstadt Center and ArtsEngine invite U-M students to explore new ways to communicate difficult concepts.
 In March 2020, Experiments in Translation will award up to three $10,000 grants to collaborative projects that bring Duderstadt Center technologies to bear in response to a communications challenge.
 Projects are expected to be completed within one year, during which time awardees will participate in strategic workshops, discussions and other events to support their progress.
-Their outcomes will be publicly presented.

 MDP Hammond organ project

 Students on the ArtsEngine project will create a media-integrative 21st century expressive instrument by re-imagining and re-designing a vintage analog musical instrument – a Hammond M3 organ.
-Meet the project team at the preview night, October 1, 2019 6-8pm in the BBB Atrium and learn more about the project at the project fair, October 2, 2019 12-4pm in the Duderstadt Atrium and apply online.

 arts engagement project

 The Arts Engagement Project is a study of about 4,000 undergraduate students at the University of Michigan that asked questions about the impacts, precursors, barriers, frequency, and perceptions of co-curricular arts engagement in college.
 The results — particularly when coupled with an analysis of their relationship the demographic profiles of the respondents — provided important insights for the design of arts-based experiences in higher education, as well as the impacts of the arts on student learning and engagement.
 The results of this work have been used to add an array of categories of impacts to a2ru’s Impacts Map.